Edwards Lifesciences’ work to meet Environmental Compliance serves our Aspiration to Strengthen Our Communities.

 Edwards is dedicated to compliance with environmental standards.
-We are proud to report that in 2015, Edwards had zero significant EHS-related violations or fines.
+We are proud to report that in 2016, Edwards had zero significant EHS-related violations or fines.
 There were no stakeholder grievances, hazardous spills or serious due diligence concerns regarding our environmental, health and safety performance.Looking toward 2020, Edwards supports individual plant initiatives to achieve ISO 14001 certification.
-This includes our headquarters in Irvine, Calif.
-The status of our facilities in 2015 includes:
+This includes our headquarters in Irvine, California.
+The status of our facilities in 2016 includes:

 - Anasco: Maintained ISO 14001 certification